osgav/osgav-blog/content/_index.md

 +++
 author = "osgav"
-title = "AH HA"
+title = "Welcome!"
-subtitle = "subtitle"
+subtitle = "this is the subtitle"

 +++

-content now?
+and this is the content.